neptuo/WebStack/README.md

 This way request handlers are registered as singletons, if need to create handler instance for each request, simply by using the composite pattern, we create request handler that works like a factory for passed request handler type.

 **Features to re-implement:**
-  - IReadOnlyUrl MUST contains query string parameters.
+  - IReadOnlyUrl MUST contain query string parameters.
   - RoutingRequestHandler SHOULD support query string, HTTP method, header values.